NatashadeLima/Portfolio/spiritual.md

 ---

+### Song That Strengthens My Faith - Simon of Cyrene

+One song that has deeply strengthened my testimony is Simon of Cyrene, written by Gregory Reece and composed by Daniel Blomberg.
+The song reflects on Simon of Cyrene's experience helping the Savior carry His cross on the way to Golgotha.
+As I listen to it, I am reminded of the Savior's love, sacrifice, and perfect example of selfless service.

+One of the lines that touches me most is:

+> "Savior, may I help carry Your cross?
+Your burden can I somehow lighten?"

+These words encourage me to think about how I can become a better disciple of Jesus Christ by serving others with love and compassion.
+They remind me that following the Savior is not only about believing in Him but also about acting on that belief through service, kindness, and sacrifice.

+This song has become especially meaningful as I serve on the planning committee for the CJAS conference in Brazil.
+Although my responsibilities involve planning schedules and activities, this song reminds me that every opportunity to serve, no matter how small, is a way to help others come closer to Jesus Christ.

+As I continue my education in Information Technology, I hope to carry this same spirit of service into my professional life by using my knowledge and skills to help others, act with integrity, and make a positive difference wherever I work.

+---

 ### Recent Spiritual Reflection

 This week gave me a meaningful opportunity to reflect on my testimony and spiritual growth as I renewed my temple recommend.
 I first met with my bishop and later had an interview with a member of the stake presidency.
 These experiences encouraged me to thoughtfully consider the temple recommend questions and evaluate how I am living my faith each day.
 Rather than simply answering the questions, I found myself reflecting on my relationship with Jesus Christ, the covenants I have made, and the person I am striving to become.